heroku/heroku-builds/README.md

     heroku builds:create -a example-app

 Creates a `.tar.gz` archive from the current working directory, uploads the archive to Heroku and creates a build from the contents of the archive.
 Build output is streamed to `stderr`.
 Hitting ctrl+c will not cancel the build and release.
-Currently the entire contents of the directory is added to the archive, including `.git`.
-Items matching `.gitignore` or not excluded.
+The `.git` directory (if present) is excluded from the upload, as are items matching entries in the `.gitignore` file (if present).

 You can pass an optional `--version` argument in lieu of a git commit messages.
 Example: